More Information About Polygonatum

 The genus polygonatum has the common name Solomon's seal, after the biblical figure King Solomon.
 The genus name Polygonatum is Latin for "many knees" and is named for the knobby rootstock.

-Below is our current list of polygonatum for sale.
 If you're looking to buy Solomon's seal, we don't think you'll find a better selection.
 When you are ready to buy solomon's seal for your garden, check out our online offering of polygonatum for sale.

 In the video below, Tony Avent demonstrates how to divide polygonatum.